Stay Informed!

 Supervisor: Dr. Sami Obaid

 Being awarded a Brain Tumour Research Studentship means much more than having my project funded.
-It means my work is being recognised as truly impactful for patients, the ones for whom we endeavour and strive to find new and creative ways to tackle diseases.
+It means my work is being recognized as truly impactful for patients, the ones for whom we endeavour and strive to find new and creative ways to tackle diseases.
 It means the long hours I spend trying to figure out how I may contribute to the well-being of those afflicted by brain tumours are not in vain.
-It means I can fulfil my biggest passion, unlocking the mysteries inside the human brain, and add my work to a long list of incredible researchers.
+It means I can fulfil my greatest passion, unlocking the mysteries of the human brain, and add my work to the long list of incredible researchers.